mbuckler/personal-website/content/post/bad-dnn-asic.md

 (from idea to implementation) can be around 6 months, while the hardware development cycle is often closer to 2 years.
 This means that overspecialization can lead to your chip being obsolete before it's even built.

+	The opposite issue can also come up if there is too much of a focus on antiquated models.
+Computer architecture researchers in academia are especially susceptible to this issue, but hardware companies can be too if they aren't careful.
+For more discussion on this take a look [here](https://ieeexplore.ieee.org/document/8259424).
 	</details>

 6. *8 Bit Means 8 Bit*